NavpreetDevpuri/DNAc/README.md

-# How does it may possible
+# How is it may be possible ?
  1. By studying DNAs sequences
     1. How DNA sequences work ?
     2. How those sequences come up to form a trait ?